Dates: Spring Break 2020 (March 14-21)

 We partner with Resurrection Catholic Missions of the South in Montgomery.
 Their ministries include a vibrant African American Catholic church, a community school, and interfaith outreach services to the elderly.
 They have hosted many school groups for service and learning experiences.
 We are invited to worship with them on Sunday, and they will also host a dinner for us with local leaders connected to the Civil Rights Movement.

 Service is an essential part of an Immersion Experience.
 We will be learning a lot about the Montgomery context, but we also want to share some of our skills and energy with our hosts.
 During the week we generally will spend the mornings volunteering in the community, interacting with children, doing yard work for the elderly, cleaning the church grounds, or other tasks as assigned.

 Most afternoons will involve educational visits around the city (or perhaps in nearby places, such as Selma or Tuskegee).
 We will have a chance to learn about the history of this part of the country as well as experience what life is like today.
 Our evenings always end with reflection time together.

 We stay in a former convent owned by Resurrection Catholic Church.
 Students will generally have a roommate and share a bathroom with others.
 All meals will be eaten together as a group: light breakfast, bagged lunch at our service site or out at a local restaurant, and dinner cooked by the group.
 All food costs are covered.

 Transportation is provided by Notre Dame College.
 All participants must travel together in Notre Dame College certified vans.
-All transportation costs are included in the price.
+All transportation costs are covered.